South Korea's April 1-20 exports collapse as pandemic paralyses production, demand

 During the global financial crisis of 2008, South Korea still managed 0.8% growth but it contracted 5.1% in 1998 during the Asian financial crisis.

-Preliminary first quarter GDP data on Thursday is expected to show growth halved to just over 1% from a year earlier.
+Preliminary first quarter GDP data on Thursday is expected show the economy suffered its sharpest contraction since 2008 in sequential terms, a Reuters survey found on Tuesday.
+From a year earlier, the economy was seen growing 0.6% in the first quarter, slowing from 2.3% growth seen three months earlier.

 A growing number of economists now expect the South Korean economy to contract this year along with the global economy, with the International Monetary Fund seeing a 1.2% drop.

 The trade ministry is expected to release the data for full month at 0000 GMT on May 1.
+(This story corrects fourth quarter GDP year-on-year figure in paragraph 13)